Forehead Botox Units

 How Much Is Botox for Forehead Lines?

 It’s hard to predict Botox forehead cost because it can vary so much from patient to patient.
-The size of the treatment area, the number of areas treated, and the number of units injected can influence the final Botox treatment cost.
-However, the average Botox treatment for the forehead cost is somewhere between $200 and $400.
+The size of the treatment area, the number of areas treated, and the number of units injected can influence the final cost.
+However, the average cost of Botox treatment for the forehead is somewhere between $200 and $400.

 Things to Avoid When Injecting Botox Into the Forehead